 Energy density and storage capacity cost comparison of conceptual solid and liquid sorption seasonal heat storage systems for low-temperature space heatingRenewable and Sustainable Energy Reviews (2017)

 Sorption heat storage for long-term low-temperature applications: A review on the advancements at material and prototype scaleApplied Energy (2017)

-- Coaching and tutoring
+- Heat and flow

 - Homologation Matlab Simulink